-While most people take some time off to introspect and brood over a breakup, if you are jumping in a new relationship just for the heck of it, then it’s not love- but a rebound which will again end bitterly causing pain and hurt.
+While most people take some time off to introspect and brood over a breakup if you are jumping in a new relationship just for the heck of it, then it’s not love- but a rebound that will end in pain and bitterness.

 2. Rebound for love